 Your two main options for a toilet involve a traditional RV system that needs a back tank and pumping capability, or a composting toilet.
 There are pros and cons to each.

 A traditional toilet will use water from your already limited supply.
 Composting toilets don’t use any.

 Traditional toilets drain into the black tank, so you only have to empty waste periodically at a pumping station.

-This is a blessing in the day to day living of life, but means you have to make space for the black tank, carry the extra supplies to pump it, and find pumping stations to legally empty it.
+This is a blessing in day-to-day living but means you have to make space for the black tank, carry the extra supplies to pump it and find pumping stations to legally empty it.

-Both the solid and non-solid waste tanks disconnect from the toilet to be emptied.
-The upside to this is that you will have no need for a black tank, the downside is that you’ll be a little more up close and personal with the emptying business.
+Both the solid and non-solid waste tanks disconnect from the toilet, which makes emptying them much easier.
+The upside to using a composting toilet is that you will have no need for a black tank.
+The downside is that you’ll be a little more up-close and personal with your waste.